c-Whitesell/1800_202610_BBY06/README.md

 This project uses Firebase Firestore as its database.
 Follow these steps to set up your environment:

-Database Creation
+### Database Creation

 -Go to the Firebase Console and create a new project.

 -Navigate to Firestore Database and click Create Database.

 -Choose Production Mode (recommended) or Test Mode.

 -Select a location (e.g., us-central1) and click Enable.

-Collections Setup
+### Collections Setup

 You will need to create the following collections:

--users: To store user profile data.
+users: To store user profile data.

--restaurants: To restaurant location and details for the map.
+restaurants: To restaurant location and details for the map.

--posts: To store post data.
+posts: To store post data.

-Environment Configuration
+### Environment Configuration

 Create a .env file in the root directory and populate it with your Firebase and Geoapify credentials: env